forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/session-object.md

 session.revokeSession()
 ```
 - Use this to logout a user from their current session.
-- This function deletes the session from the database
-- Clears relevant auth cookies
+- This function deletes the session from the database and clears relevant auth cookies
 - If using ```blacklisting```, this will immediately invalidate the ```JWT``` access token.
 If not, the user may still be able to continue using their access token to call authenticated APIs (until it expires).

 ## Call the ```getSessionData``` function: [API Reference](../api-reference#sessiongetsessiondata)